 What is Thermodynamics

-Thermodynamics deals with the behavior of gases and vapors when subjected to variations of temperature and pressures and the relationship between heat energy and mechanical energy, commonly referred to as WORK.
+Thermodynamics deals with the behaviour of gases and vapours when subjected to variations of temperature and pressures and the relationship between heat energy and mechanical energy, commonly referred to as WORK.

 These days energy is in high demand due to rapid industrialization and transportation all over the world.
 It is, therefore, necessary to design and operate Thermal Plants and Machines at their highest level of performance and for efficient utilization of fuels and natural resources available.

 It is important to all concerned engineers who are in the field of Power Generation Machinery, should have a working knowledge of all matters dealing with the conversion of heat energy into power.

 When a substance undergoes a change from one condition to another, in a process, energy transformation may occur.
 A common process is those of heating or cooling and expansion or compression in the cylinder with or without production or supply of mechanical work.

 Chemical reaction and/or change of phase may occur in some process involving liberation of heat.

 Any Thermodynamic Process or change involves the use of working substance, which has the ability to receive, store and reject energy as required by the particular process.

 This medium may be in any one of the physical states such as solid, liquid vapour and gaseous.
 For example, in Steam Power Plant, water vapours used as Thermodynamic Medium whereas, in Ice Plant, Ammonia or Freon used as working substance.

 A Thermodynamic System is a specific portion of matter, with definite boundary on which our attention is focused.